Digital Logos Edition

 “The specification that Elkanah’s home (and Samuel’s birthplace), Ramah (Ramathaim) of the Zuphites, was located in the hill country of Ephraim could be intended to remind us of the corruption, chaos, and violence that occurred in this same region in the final chapters of Judges (esp.
 Judg 19–21).
 In contrast, in the opening verses of 1 Samuel we find a scene of intense and sincere piety.”
 (1 Samuel 1:1)

-Harry A. Hoffner Jr. (1934–2015) was John A. Wilson Professor of Hittitology Emeritus at the University of Chicago.
+Harry A. Hoffner Jr. (1934–2015) was John A. Wilson professor emeritus of Hittitology at the University of Chicago.
 He was considered a world expert on ancient Near Eastern culture specializing in the Hittite language, history, and civilization.

 3 ratings